toddmaustin/mojo-v/README.md

 All test benchmarks are hand-coded assembly programs demonstrating Mojo-V ISA rules and security semantics.
 The other Bringup-Bench benchmarks have not yet been ported to Mojo-V.

 ---
+## Code Licensing
+All of the Mojo-V related code in this repo is released under the license of the tool it modified (e.g., Spike, LLVM, Bringup-Bench).
+Please see the tools' respective directories for licensing details.

+---

 ## 💬 Questions & Feedback
 We welcome contributions, bug reports, and suggestions!